Original Paper

 MYLO Use Data

 Only conversations with 1 response were included in this analysis.
 The participants had 32 conversations with MYLO between October 17, 2022, and November 4, 2022.
 This time is longer than 2 weeks as recruitment of participants was staggered; the final participant finished the 2-week testing phase on November 7, 2022.
-The word count of these conversations ranged from 58 to 2104 words and participants sent 2 to 20 texts.
+The character count of these conversations ranged from 58 to 2104 characters including spaces and participants sent 2 to 20 texts.
 A total of 13 conversations had 5 participant texts, 11 had between 6 and 10 participant texts, and 8 had between 11 and 20 participant texts.
 Participants used MYLO at various times of the day: 8 of them used it between midnight and 6 AM, 12 between 6 AM and noon, 12 between noon and 6 PM, and no one used MYLO between 6 PM and midnight.
 The texts sent by participants included 23 different themes (this does not include the themes from the 13 conversations that were 5 responses, as MYLO does not currently record this information; this also only includes themes that were used to choose a question; other themes may also have been present in texts sent by participants) drawn from 48 unique terms (refer to

 for the full list).Participants rated 15 conversations: 6 were rated as helpful, 2 as neither helpful nor unhelpful, and 7 as unhelpful.
 As shown in